shawn-mcginty/naboris/docs-src/content/docs/quick-start/basic-server.md

 > All Quick Start examples will use **esy** and **dune** for dependency management and build.
 These are _not requirements_ of naboris.

 ## Basic Server
-An http server with minimal configuaration.
+An http server with minimal configuration.

 - [Project Structure](#project-structure)
 - [Esy package.json](#esy-package-json)